-Old Fashioned Sour Cream Pound Cake
+Our Favorite Sour Cream Pound Cake

-My mother-in-law makes this pound cake all of time… and for good reason!
+My mother-in-law makes this pound cake all of the time… and for good reason!
 It’s got a beautiful golden sugary crust and is fluffy yet dense inside.
 Plus the vanilla and almond flavor combo is to die for!

 We usually eat it plain, but this time I decided to do something a little extra- serve it up with a scoop of vanilla bean ice cream and fresh berries.
 It’s got that whole red, white and blue thing going on which is perfectly patriotic 🙂

-Of course if you want to do something different you can swap out the almond extract for lemon and a bit of zest, then dust the final product with powdered sugar and top it all with strawberries.
+Of course, if you want to do something different you can swap out the almond extract for lemon and a bit of zest, then dust the final product with powdered sugar and top it all with strawberries.
 Mmm.

 Don’t wait to bake this lovely pound cake!
 I promise it’ll be love at first bite!
 Enjoy & happy baking.

-- 1 c.
-(2 sticks) unsalted butter, room temperature
+- 1 cup unsalted butter - (2 sticks), room temperature

-- 3 c. granulated sugar
+- 3 cup granulated sugar

-- 6 eggs, divided
+- 6 eggs - divided

-- 2 tsp. vanilla or vanilla bean paste
+- 2 tsp vanilla - or vanilla bean paste

-- ½ tsp. almond extract
+- 1/2 tsp almond extract

-- 3 c. all-purpose flour
+- 3 cup all-purpose flour

-- ¾ tsp. salt
+- 3/4 tsp salt

-- ¼ tsp. baking soda
+- 1/4 tsp baking soda

-- 1 c. sour cream (full-fat)
+- 1 cup sour cream - full-fat

 - Preheat oven to 300 degrees.
 Spray and sugar (I use about 1 tbsp of granulated sugar, however this is optional) a large bundt pan set aside.